-RAMSConnect emphasizes Bluefield College’s commitment to providing the best opportunity for student success and preparation for their future career for every student.
+RAMSConnect emphasizes Bluefield University’s commitment to providing the best opportunity for student success and preparation for their future career for every student.
 The availability of powerful technology for all students and faculty provides possibilities to enhance today’s learning, the journey through the college experience, and needed digital effectiveness for the workplace that was previously not possible.

-“As a graphic design student, I’m really excited to do some designs on it with the Apple Pencil that I’ve never had available before,” said Laura Kimzey, a senior at BC.
+“As a graphic design student, I’m really excited to do some designs on it with the Apple Pencil that I’ve never had available before,” said Laura Kimzey, a senior at BU.
 “I’m excited to learn how to use it.”

-RAMSConnect also supports BC’s effort to create a more affordable education, saving students money through more cost-effective digital textbooks and apps, which are also more current than traditional textbook.
+RAMSConnect also supports BU’s effort to create a more affordable education, saving students money through more cost-effective digital textbooks and apps, which are also more current than traditional textbook.
 The ability to reduce printing costs and having other educational resources at the student’s fingertips in a lightweight device are advantages students will experience.